justinburrill/pysnake/README.md

-Created for the justinburrill/supergamingconsole project
+Created for the justinburrill/supergamingconsole project.

 Note: This code sucks